Catholic Church in Ireland: Gaels and early Christianity

 Popular tradition associates the Christianisation of Ireland with the 5th-century activities of Saint Patrick.

 During classical antiquity, the Roman Empire conquered most of Western Europe but never reached Ireland.
-So when the Edict of Milan in 313 AD allowed tolerance for the Palestinian-originated religion of Christianity and then the Edict of Thessalonica in 380 AD enforced it as the state religion of the Empire (which comprised much of Europe - including within the British Isles itself, Roman Britain), the indigenous Indo-European pagan traditions of the Gaels in Ireland remained normative.
+So when the Edict of Milan in 313 AD allowed tolerance for the religion of Christianity and then the Edict of Thessalonica in 380 AD enforced it as the state religion of the Empire (which comprised much of Europe - including within the British Isles itself, Roman Britain), the indigenous Indo-European pagan traditions of the Gaels in Ireland remained normative.
 Aside from this independence, Gaelic Ireland was a highly decentralised tribal society, so mass conversion to a new system would prove a drawn-out process when the Christian religion began to gradually move into the island.

 There is no tradition of a New Testament figure visiting the island.
 Joseph of Arimathea traditionally came to Britain, and Mary Magdalene, Martha and Lazarus of Bethany to France, but none were reputed to have seen Ireland itself.
 Nevertheless, medieval Gaelic historians - in works such as the Lebor Gabála Érenn - attempted to link the historical narrative of their people (represented by the proto-Gaelic Scythians) to Moses in Egypt.
 Furthermore, according to the Lebor Gabála Érenn, the lifetime of Jesus Christ was synchronous with the reigns of Eterscél, Nuadu Necht and Conaire Mór as High Kings of Ireland.
 In medieval accounts, Conchobar mac Nessa, a King of Ulster, was born in the same hour as Christ.
 Later in life, upon seeing an unexplained "darkening of the skies", Conchobar mac Nessa found out from a that Christ had been crucified, leading to the conversion of Conchobar.
 However, after hearing the story of the crucifixion, Conchobar became distraught and died.
 Some accounts claim Conchobar "was the first pagan who went to Heaven in Ireland", as the blood that dripped from his head upon his death baptised him.